Public Records Requests

 What will this cost?

 Oregon law permits a public agency to recover its “actual cost” of producing the records, including staff time spent to locate the records, separate exempt from non-exempt material and copy the records.
-PDC will generally require payment of the cost of responding to a public records request for other than a ‘nominal’ request (i.e., a request requiring less than one hour of PDC staff time).
+With the exception of “nominal” requests (a request requiring less than one hour of PDC staff time), PDC will generally require payment for the cost of fulfilling a public records request.
 The cost will be calculated at current established rates.
 An estimate will be provided before documents are compiled and payment may be required before documents are released or made available for inspection.
 If responding to a request will be time intensive, PDC may require payment of the estimated cost before taking further action on the request.
-Scanning documents into PDF is the preferred method of providing documents.
-If you prefer photocopies the fee schedule is as follows:
+Scanning documents into PDF format is the preferred method of fulfilling requests.
+If you prefer photocopies, the fee schedule is as follows:

 |DOCUMENT SIZE ||PER COPY |